The newbie QMS Managers Conundrum – 5 things to identify the right Expert?

-This article will help you through the information labyrinth that is created by the many, different, good willed QMS experts.
+This article will help you through the information labyrinth that is created by the many, different, good-willed QMS experts.

 Where to start and what to look for?

 My first questions were where to start and what to look for?
 Should I look directly at the standards?
-Should I look at the various reviews and blogs posts by different QMS consultants?
+Should I look at the various reviews and blog posts by different QMS consultants?
 Should I consult QMS books, etc…

-Certainly I was hoping for advice, but we were on a budget and I was told – learn!
+Certainly, I was hoping for advice, but we were on a budget and I was told – learn!

 I started my learning process and quickly realized there was a lot of advice, information, examples out there.
-There was so much information out there that two points of confusion emerged… First, that most of the information was too general – fluff, so it was very difficult to understand the real issues and very difficult to use in a concrete way.
+There was so much information out there that two points of confusion emerged… First, most of the information was too general – fluff, so it was very difficult to understand the real issues and very difficult to use in a concrete way.
 Second, the real point of confusion revolved around conflicting advice: Expert A says this, yet Expert B says that and then Expert C, something altogether different.
 Flattering…

 So which to follow?
 How to understand?
 How to filter?

 How to filter if Expert A says something altogether different than Expert B & C

 My first tactic was to read and consult multiple sources on the same basic topic.
 At first, it was very strange and at times it felt like echoes were resonating in my head.
 But soon I came to learn that the devil was in the details – now, you probably say that’s obvious!
 But the devil is buried in the smallest of details – a 1000 shades of Grey!
 After a while, they all look the same.